idsimple/idsimple-rack/README.md

 All you need is the [idsimple-rack gem](https://github.com/idsimple/idsimple-rack).
-`idsimple-rack` includes a [Rack app](https://github.com/rack/rack/blob/master/SPEC.rdoc#rack-applications-), `Idsimple::Rack::AuthenticatorApp`, for authenticating users and initiating sessions and a Rack middleware, `Idsimple::Rack::ValidatorMiddleware`, for validating access tokens and ongoing sessions.
+`idsimple-rack` includes a [Rack app](https://github.com/rack/rack/blob/master/SPEC.rdoc#rack-applications-), `Idsimple::Rack::AuthenticatorApp`, for authenticating users and initiating sessions and a Rack middleware, `Idsimple::Rack::ValidatorMiddleware`, for validating access tokens and sessions.

 ## Installation